paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * As part of the changes made regarding the [Regression Metrics], an additional scatter plot for analyzing the residuals was included.
+  * We took care of this issue as part of the changes w.r.t. the [Regression Metrics].
+An additional scatter plot for analyzing the residuals was included.
   * Additionally, now different regression metrics can be visualized using the 3D Regression Heat Map.

 </i></font>